kiba/Writings/for_science/chp11_negotiation.md

 #chapter 11: Negotiation

+***
-## **James Archer**
+**James Archer**

 Diana and I finally found myself seated in a meeting room the opposite side of Captain Kobayashi, the commander-in-chief of Sidonia.
 Naturally, there were butterflies in my stomach as our freedom were on the lines.

 The captain was pretty mysterious.
-Her masks helped, no doubt, as nobody knew her face.
+Her mask did a great job of hiding her face, that was not in doubt, and nobody credible actually claimed to know her face.
 Moreover, her biography was entirely empty saved a record of her activities as executive, which weren't always looked upon positively by the citizenry.
-Turned out that there's a couple of independent poll organization and the approval was never ninety-nine percent.
+Turned out that there's a couple of independent poll organizations and the approval was never ninety-nine percent, which would be a deeply suspicious number.

 Anyway, we were at a severe disadvantage in term of information.
 The negotiation weren't certainly between two co-equal force.